aarong/feedme-spec/README.md

 Parameters:

-- `Versions` (array of strings) indicates the Feedme specification versions supported by the client, with preferred versions listed earlier.
+- `Versions` (array of strings) indicates the Feedme specification versions supported by the client.
 At this stage, the current and only version of the specification is 0.1.

-Client behavior:

-- Once the transport is connected, clients must transmit only `Handshake` messages until the server returns success, and must then transmit no further `Handshake` messages.

-- Once the client has transmitted a `Handshake` message, it must await the server's response before transmitting additional messages.

-- Once a handshake has been completed successfully, clients may transmit `Action`, `FeedOpen`, and `FeedClose` messages.

-Server behavior:

-- Once a client has connected to the server via the transport, the server must remain silent and await a `Handshake` message from the client.

-- When a `Handshake` message is received from the client, the server must respond with a `HandshakeResponse` message.

-- The server must return failure with error code `UNEXPECTED` if the client has already performed a successful handshake.

-- The server must return failure with error code `INCOMPATIBLE` if it does not support any of the Feedme specification versions listed by the client.

-- The server is not obligated to abide by the version preference ordering indicated by the client.

 Messages must satisfy the following JSON Schema: